Weiqi-Feng/SEIRD-and-Epidemic-Modelling/1_SEIRD/README.md

 SEIRD model is a deterministic compartmental model that is used to estimate the transmission dynamics of infectious diseases.
 The model is a system of differential equations that describe the dynamics of the population in different compartments.
 Based on this, many more advanced models have been created to take into account complex factors in practice, such as age and spacial variations, interventions and uncertainty.
 Here I mainly note down the basic SEIRD model.

 Our methodology mainly consists of three steps:
 1. Determine model parameters.
-There are two ways to do this: i) use data collected in the laboratory or field to estimate individual parameters; or ii) to fit these models to field data and, in doing so, estimate potentially a collective of parameters.
+There are two ways to do this: i) use data collected in the laboratory or field to estimate individual parameters; or ii) fit these models to field data and, in doing so, estimate potentially a collective of parameters.
 2. Solve the model.
 Use python and ode solvers to get the "state" and "change" plots of each compartment.
 3. Use the result, especially R-value, in policy making.